miiazertyy/Discord-LLM-Selfbot/README.md

 -   instructions - Changes the instruction.txt directly from Discord DMs
 -   getinstructions - Get the instructions.txt in chat
 -   getdb - Get database with users memorys
--   prompt [prompt / clear] - View, set or clear the prompt for the AI
+-   update (repo) - Updates and restart the bot to the lastest stable using git
 -   restart - Restarts the entire bot
 -   shutdown - Shuts down the bot